Insurgency: Asymmetric and irregular conflicts

 These implications are tested by empirical evidences from conflicts in Afghanistan, Iraq and several other subnational conflicts.
 Further research on governance, rule of law, attitudes, dynamics and agency between allies are needed to better understand asymmetric conflicts and to have better informed decisions made at the tactical, strategic and public policy levels.

 Counter-insurgency

 Before one counters an insurgency, one must understand what one is countering.
-Typically the most successful counter-insurgencies have been the British in the Malay Emergency and the Filipino government's countering of the Huk Rebellion.
+Typically the most successful counter-insurgencies have been the British in the Malay Emergency and the Filipino government's countering of the Hukbalahap rebellion.
 In the Philippine–American War, U.S. forces successfully quelled the Filipino insurgents by 1902, albeit with tactics considered unacceptable by the majority of modern populations.